brandon-kmiec/ReapWhatYouSwordGameJam/README.txt

-Art by Aaron Rodriguez
-Programming by Brandon Kmiec @ CSU Sacramento
+Art, Dialogue, and Game Over Music by Aaron Rodriguez Programming by Brandon Kmiec @ CSU Sacramento
-Custom Game Engine provided to computer science students by Prof. Phillips @ CSU Sacramento Free to Use Audio by SoundsForStories @ YouTube (https://youtu.be/qTMn-ixmjdk?si=Sxowc8kENjNdu_fM) Game over audio made using Chrome Music Lab
+Custom Game Engine provided to computer science students by Prof. Phillips @ CSU Sacramento Free to Use Audio by SoundsForStories @ YouTube (https://youtu.be/qTMn-ixmjdk?si=Sxowc8kENjNdu_fM) Game over music made using Chrome Music Lab

 To run the game, take the GameJam01 folder and open in any IDE (IntelliJ, Eclipse, etc.) of your choice that can run